AnarDocs/LibSocWiki/pages/A_Goal_and_Strategy_for_Anarchy.md

 ---

-**A Goal and Strategy for Anarchy** is a 2008 talk given by [James Herod](James_Herod "wikilink") which argues anarchists must focus on organising assemblies.
+**A Goal and Strategy for Anarchy** is a 2008 talk given by [James Herod](James_Herod.md "wikilink") which argues anarchists must focus on organising assemblies.

 ## Transcript